si3mshady/aws_lambda_functions-/README.md

-## A collection of AWS Lambda, Classes and Functions created for practice.
+## A collection of AWS Lambda Functions and Python classes created for practice.